 In contrast, an ETF trades like a stock on an exchange, and you can buy whenever the market is open.
-You can place your buy or sell order as you would for a stock, and see the exact price you pay when the order is executed.
-Unlike a mutual fund, you may end up paying much more or much less than the fund’s actual net assets, though the difference is usually negligible.
+You can place your buy or sell order as you would for a stock and see the exact price you pay when the order is executed.
+Unlike a mutual fund, you may end up paying more or less than the fund’s actual net assets, though the difference is usually negligible.

 This trading flexibility has helped make ETFs a popular way to invest.

 Do ETFs and mutual funds pay distributions?

 Mutual funds may pay distributions at the end of the year and dividends throughout the year, while ETFs may pay dividends throughout the course of the year.
 But there’s a difference in these payouts to investors, and ETF investors have an advantage here, too.

 ETFs may pay a cash dividend on a quarterly basis.
 Each share will receive a specific amount, so the more shares you own, the higher your total payout.
 But not all funds offer dividends, even if they do provide a cash payout.
 For example, fixed income ETFs technically pay out interest instead.

 ETF distributions can be either qualified or non-qualified.
 The difference between the two depends on how they are taxed and how long the stock within the ETF is held:

 - Qualified dividends are paid on stock held by the ETF.
 The share must be owned for more than 60 days during a 121-day period that begins 60 days before the ex-dividend date.
 Qualified dividends are taxed at the capital gains tax rate.